 A framework for integration of real-time anomaly detection algorithms in event-driven software systems

-The implementation complexity of anomaly detection algorithms for event-driven systems should be reduced by constructing a framework that provides data scientists an easy way to integrate their algorithms and rules.
+The implementation complexity of anomaly detection algorithms for timeseries streaming should be reduced by constructing a framework that provides data scientists an easy way to integrate their algorithms and rules.
 The framework should be evaluated using 3 existing open-source anomaly detection algorithms.

-- Requirement Analysis: e.g. identification of a common strategy/pattern in anomaly detection algorithms, quality requirements for framework, architectural requirements for framework
+- Requirement Analysis: e.g. identification of deployment strategies for different classes of anomaly algorithms, quality requirements for framework, architectural requirements for framework

-- Architecture Design: based on requirement analysis, e.g. use of CEP Engine for application of algorithms on specified subset of events, management of anomaly detection rules, management of anomaly detection models
+- Architecture Design: based on requirement analysis, e.g. management of anomaly detection scores, management of anomaly detection models

 - Prototype Implementation including 3 different anomaly detection algorithms